joergmis/joergmis.dev/content/posts/building-a-note-taking-system.md

 ideas, discover connections over other notes that you were not aware of.
 An idea can span multiple notes (but does not have to) and you are able to reference one part of the idea from another note.

+## Requirements

+In addition to the requirements mentioned above, there are a few technical
+requirements:

+- all content in plain text
+- easily searchable notes
+- no context-switching; navigating and creating notes from within the editor
+- system that works also online
+- content under version control

 ## Tooling